 Advanced Practice Management

 NPs who intend to seek management positions must learn business skills that apply to clinical health care environments.
-Also, some states permit NPs to work independently.
+Also, some states allow NPs to have full practice authority, which permits them to work independently without physician oversight.
 Mastering advanced management skills will serve these NPs well as they lead their own primary care practices and support staff members.

 Advanced Clinical Practice

-Strong verbal and written communication skills are essential to effectively convey important information to other health care professionals as well as patients and their families.
-Students are also exposed to the importance of listening.
+Strong verbal and written communication skills are essential to effectively convey important information to other health care professionals as well as to patients and their families.
+Students are also taught the importance of listening.

 NPs are often put in charge of other nurses and health care staff.
 This requires excellent leadership skills to ensure the efficient operation of a health care facility or practice.